 Comment

 Would you think its reasonable to try and work a retailer down to half the asking price?
 I'm going to stop by havertys and have a look around.
 I'm sure it'll take a week of looking.
-I want a large wide sectional for a lot of people to watch my projector.
+I want a large wide sectional for a lot of people to watch my projector."When the people find that they can vote themselves money, that will herald the end of the republic." -Benjamin Franklin

 "A democracy will continue to exist up until the time that voters discover that they can vote themselves generous gifts from the public treasury." -Alexander Fraser Tytler